sheuschk/internship_mysite/README.md

 * ... some more little changes in the codestyle/html structure etc.
 * The application may contain some more code snippets or files, which aren't in use.
   Those are just there, because I will continue working on it after the application periode.

+ design:
+ * [w3css](https://www.w3schools.com/w3css/) is used to design a few parts of the website.
+It's a lightweight css framework, which requieres no license.